-10 Best Private Yacht Charters In South East Asia For Small Groups
+10 best private yacht charters in South East Asia for small groups

 Answer: The cost of booking private luxury yacht charters depends on factors including number of guests, destination, duration and season — summer or winter.

 Answer: Superyacht charters can be relatively costlier than normal yachts, but this depends on the amenities, destination and design of the vessel.
-For instance, the superyacht 'Ocean Emerald' can be booked for an estimated price of THB 450,000 (HKD 101,760) per day.
-However, the 2019 vessel PAPA, which is not a superyacht, costs a maximum of USD 350,000 (HKD 2,747,430) per week, or around HKD 392,490 per day — higher than Ocean Emerald.
+For instance, the superyacht 'Ocean Emerald' can be booked for an estimated price of THB 450,000 (SGD 17,631) per day.
+However, the 2019 vessel PAPA, which is not a superyacht, costs a maximum of USD 350,000 (SGD 484,506) per week, or around SGD 69,215 per day — higher than Ocean Emerald.

 Answer: Yacht charters are usually all inclusive.
 But it is best to enquire with the yacht charter operator about the cost breakdown, and any other expenditures that might be incurred during the voyage.